allanwhite/contentful-mc-uploader/content/in-echo/people/10-dr-chris-wasden/person.md

 ---
 Title: Dr. Chris Wasden
-role: Dr. Chris Wasden, Executive Director, Sorenson Center for Discovery and Innovation at the University of Utah
+role: Executive Director, Sorenson Center for Discovery and Innovation at the University of Utah

 fullname: Dr. Chris Wadsen